 (Under 60 secs.)Participant of the Develop the Culture Beliefs Workshop comments on her experience.

 This powerful one-day Cultural Transition Process Workshop helps the rest of the management team participate in the cultural transition.
 Culture change accelerates when the change occurs in the context of intact teams.
-These one-day Management Team Workshops at the functional management team level are instrumental in creating ownership, buy-in, and accountability to follow-through with the Cultural Beliefs and implement the key culture management tools that produce and accelerate change.
+These one-day Management Team Workshops at the functional management team level are instrumental in creating ownership, buy-in, and accountability to follow-through with the Cultural Beliefs and to implement the key Culture Management Tools that produce and accelerate change.

 Present Cultural Beliefs to all Employees